logzio/public-api/README.md

-# Logz.io Public API Documentation
+# Our API docs have moved!

-Our API docs have moved to [https://docs.logz.io/api/](https://docs.logz.io/api/)
+You can find the latest API docs at [https://docs.logz.io/api](https://docs.logz.io/api).